 A tracking pixel is a 1x1 transparent image that sends data from the webpage the pixel lives on.
 When the page loads, a GET request is made for the image along with query parameters that contain user data.

-This tracking pixel is sending information from a pixel with id 12345 about a user named Shippy who is works at Curalate and whose position is engineer.
+This tracking pixel is sending information from a pixel with id 12345 about a user named Shippy who works at Curalate and whose position is engineer.

 - a servlet to receive the tracked data and return the tracking pixel image